Oriaguaman/bank_marketting/README.md

-# Bank Marketing Dataset Analysis
+# Bank Marketing Dataset Analysis done by Blessing Oriaguaman

 This repository contains Jupyter Notebook files for analyzing the Bank Marketing dataset using different class imbalance techniques.